How to Negotiate Your Salary: 10 Tips to Earn More

 [Featured Image] A woman sits at a conference table with a man.

-In this article, you will learn what you can do to prepare for salary negotiations and how to be effective during them.
+Learn what you can do to prepare for salary negotiations and how to be effective during them.
 You worked hard to get where you are, so make sure you don’t sell yourself short by leaving money on the table.

-Preparing to negotiate your salary
+Preparing to negotiate salary

 1. Research your market value.

 By knowing the market value for your position, you are better able to assess how you are paid compared to others doing the same job.
 Are you paid in the high range for this work?
 About average?
-Or, well below average?
-The answer to this question will greatly impact both how much of an increase you can realistically target and the strategy that you will employ during your negotiation.
+Or well below average?
+The answer to this question will greatly impact how much of an increase you can realistically target and the strategy you will employ during your negotiation.

-There are many ways to find this market data.
+Try one of the many ways to find this market data.
 Some of the most common ways include:

 Once you have identified the salary range for your position, you can now identify a reasonable target price.